healeycodes/py-looper/README.md

 `python main.py [image] [audio] [min_length] [movie_name] [location]`

 A directory path to save the video to.
 E.g., `C:/videos`.
 Can be set to an empty string like `''` or `""`.
-Folders will be created recursively if required.
+Folders will be created recursively.
 This argument is not required to create videos but without it the files will be created whereever you launched the script from.